markafitzgerald1/simulate-cribbage-games/README.md

 ## Current short to medium term goals

-- Evaluate faster ways to factor in expected crib points ignoring held cards and possibly crib card suits to replace current too slow for much practical use (e.g. simulations) maximize post-cut suited and suitless hand +/- crib points discard strategies.
-With any luck this makes factoring in expeted crib value cheap enough to be the default discard strategy.
+- Evaluate faster ways to factor in expected crib points ignoring held cards and possibly crib card suits to replace current too slow for much practical use (e.g. simulations) maximize post-cut suited hand +/- crib points discard strategy.
+With any luck this makes factoring in expected crib value cheap enough to be the default discard strategy.
 - Fall back to suitless discard strategy if neither flush nor nobs possible.
 This may allow suit to be factored into discard decisions more often depending how much of a speed boost this buys.
 - Add play decision analysis support by allowing the set of the initial simulation state to all post-discard, post-initial play states and then simulating all possible next plays to the end of the hand (or multiple hands);
 - Add simulation-based pone and dealer play strategies.